zderApfel/RoU/README.md

 #### Stims

+Stims are this world's version of "potions", offering temporary benefits with some downsides as well.
+Stims last until the end of the raid, or until another stim is used.

+* Kong Wild - Strength is set to 20; Mind and Charisma is set to 3
+* The Pissed Golem - Resist 50% of all BP damage before all other resistances; your Charisma and Mind are reduced to 3
+* Hawkeye Brew - Shooting skill is 20; stamina regeneration slowed by 50%
+* Eye Opener - The negative effects of [exhaustion](#exhaustion) do not affect you, but you can still die from being exhausted
+* Life of the Party - Charisma and Mind is set to 20; BP regeneration slowed by 100%

 ### Ammo

 #### Ammo Variants

 Not all variants are available for every caliber.
-When loot is generated, the type is FMJ by default and then has a chance to be changed to another type depending on its loot pool
+When loot is generated, the type is FMJ by default and then has a chance to be changed to another type depending on its loot pool.
+Shops offer all ammo sub-types at all times, except Armor Piercing/Flechette

 * Full Metal Jacket (FMJ) - Standard cartridge with decent damage across the board.
 Considered the "default"
-* Hollow Point (HP) - High BP and HP damage but low AP damage
+* Hollow Point (HP) - Higher BP and HP damage but low AP damage
 * Full Metal Jacket with Enhanced Penetration (FMJ +p) - Full Metal Jacket rounds with slightly higher AP damage but slightly lower HP damage
 * Tracer (T) - Guarantees a green tracer for your bullet.
 Can help with shot placement.
 Also has slightly increased HP damage
-* Armor Piercing (AP) - Expensive cartridge with very high BP damage but lower HP damage
+* Armor Piercing (AP) - Expensive cartridge with very high AP damage but lower HP damage

 There's also a few variants exclusive to shotgun ammo:

-* Buckshot (Red) - Standard shotgun ammunition
+* Buckshot (Red) - Standard shotgun ammunition, high HP and BP damage but struggles with armor
 * HP Slug (Green) - A singular projectile with very high HP damage, but barely scratches armor
 * Steel Slug (Yellow) - A singular projectile with higher AP damage but lower HP damage
-* Flechette (White) - Similar to buckshot, but with higher AP damage and less accuracy than buckshot
+* Flechette (White) - Similar to buckshot, but with higher AP damage more spread than buckshot

 #### Ammo Stats [CONFIDENTIAL]